-The submenu represented in Table 29 is for setting boot devices priority.
+The submenu represented in Table 31 is for setting boot devices priority.

-Table 29.
+Table 31.
 Boot Device Priority Submenu

-Feature Options Description

-1 st Boot Device Removable Device Specifies the boot sequence from the available devices.
-To specify boot sequence:
+Feature Options Description 1 st Boot Device 2 nd Boot Device 3 rd Boot Device Removable Device Hard Drive ATAPI CD-ROM Disabled Specifies the boot sequence from the available devices.
+To specify boot sequence: 1.

-2 nd Boot Device Hard Drive

-3 rd Boot Device ATAPI CD-ROM Disabled 1.
 Select the boot device with <↑> or <↓>.

-2. Press <enter> to set the selection as the intended boot device.</enter>

-The operating system assigns a drive letter to each boot devices the order listed.
+2. Press <enter> to set the selection as the intended boot device.
+The operating system assigns a drive letter to each boot device in the order listed.
 Changing the order of the devices changes the drive lettering.
-The default settings for the first through final boo devices are, respectively listed below.
-The BIOS supports up to sixteen total boot devices in any combination of the boot devices types below, with respect to these maximums per type.

-Removable Device (maximum of four).
+The default settings for the first through final boot devices are, respectively listed below.
+The BIOS supports up to sixteen total boot devices in any combination of the boot device types below, with respect to these maximums per type. • Removable Device (maximum of four). • ATAPI CD-ROM (maximum of four). • A device enclosed in parenthesis has been disabled in the corresponding type menu.</enter>

-Hard Drive (maximum of 12).

-ATAPI CD-ROM (maximum of four).